Do you want to know how to paint butterfly art with watercolor?

 Does the orange color transition smoothly into the brown?

-When you are satisfied with the butterfly, move on to the flower.
+When you are satisfied with the butterfly, move on to the flower and foliage.

 Loosely paint the flower with a stippling motion.